hollandar/outrage-patternfly/src/PatternflyApp/wwwroot/markdown/getting-started.md

 ## A Preconfigured App

-If you dont want to start with your own project, you can clone the WebAssemblyClient project at [https://www.github.com/hollandar/outrage-patternfly/main/src/WebassemblyClient](https://www.github.com/hollandar/outrage-patternfly/main/src/WebassemblyClient)
+If you dont want to start with your own project, you can copy the WebAssemblyClient project at [https://www.github.com/hollandar/outrage-patternfly/tree/main/src/WebassemblyClient](https://www.github.com/hollandar/outrage-patternfly/main/src/WebassemblyClient)

 ## Install the Nuget Package